 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-This is the 10th year of Michigan Cyber Summit, and the event will again bring together experts from across the globe to discuss the latest in cybersecurity issues impacting business, education, information technology, economic development, law enforcement, and personal use.
-The Michigan Cyber Summit is open to the public and will feature information for individuals, families, business professionals, educators, law enforcement, and government officials.
+This year's 11th annual Michigan Cyber Summit will bring together experts from across the country to discuss the latest cybersecurity trends impacting business, education, information technology, economic development, law enforcement, and personal safety.
+The event is open to the public and will feature information for individuals, students, families, business professionals, educators, law enforcement, and government officials.

 The summit agenda will feature internationally recognized keynote speakers and panelists, as well as experts from across the country to lead breakout sessions on a variety of industry topics.

 Michigan is recognized as a national leader in cybersecurity, and the Michigan Cyber Summit serves as a platform for regional, national, and international thought leadership.

 The final round of the Governor's High School Cyber Challenge will be held onsite during the morning, with the announcement of the first, second, and third place teams to follow.
 The challenge is designed to prepare the next generation of cyber professionals and tests Michigan high school students' skills in information technology, computer science, and cybersecurity in a two-round statewide competition.

 Online registration for the 2022 Michigan Cyber Summit is open now.
 The registration fee is $75 for general admission, $60 for military and government attendees, and $35 for students.
 To learn more, visit the summit website.
 The website, including the agenda, will continue to be updated as speakers, sponsors, and sessions are confirmed.###